 The main airports along the coast include Nice Côte d’Azur, Marseille Provence and Lorient South Brittany.
-Nice airport offers direct access to the south coast and is a 90 minute drive to your yacht charter at Grimaud.
+Nice airport offers direct access to the south coast and is a 90 minute drive to your sailing holiday in Grimaud.
 La Mole Airport, near St-Tropez is another possibility.
 Lorient South Brittany will place you near the port town of Arzon on the west coast which is just over an hour away by car or taxi.
-Some of the more popular marina locations for a yacht charter in France are Arzon, Grimaud, Cannes, St-Tropez and Bonifacio.
+Some of the more popular marina locations for sailing in France are Arzon, Grimaud, St-Tropez and Bonifacio.

 From towering cliffs, inspiring monuments and glamorous nightclubs to picturesque coastal villages and striking architecture, there is something to see and do when sailing along the French coastline.
 Here are just a few places to explore on your sailing holiday in France: